natgo/wt-wiki-scraper/wikitext-transpiled/ground/Comet%20I.md

 * Has access to neutral steering which allows quick repositioning of the tank
 * Good climbing ability, can get to sniping positions that other tanks cannot
 * Good gun, precise and with good penetration values (vertical armour)
-* APDS is great at taking out Panthers and Tigers at long range.
+* APDS is great at taking out Tigers at long range.
 Knock-outs are common if you know where the ammo racks are
 * APDS makes the tank very easy to use in RB and SB.
 The round drops very little over distance and retains a lot of penetration

 '''Cons:'''

-* Bad penetration values against sloped armour without APDS
+* Bad penetration values against sloped armour
 * Mediocre gun damage due to lack of explosive fillers, aim at the enemy gunner to increase your fighting chance
 * The 77 mm HV does not have as much penetration as the true 17-pounder and other Rank III guns
 * Overall bad armour for its rank, only the turret front has some good chance to bounce some hits